 Analysis: The EBRD's SME local currency lending program can foster economic development by increasing SMEs access to local currency loans.
 This enables them to invest and grow their businesses without the burden of currency risk.
+In addition, the use of donor funds as a first-loss credit guarantee may be a particularly effective way of using scarce concessional resources because it can leverage private investment, multiplying the impact of the initial funding.

-However, by seeking to maintain parity with all-in lending rates from local banks, the program may not contribute to reducing the cost of capital for climate-related projects in target countries.
+By seeking to maintain parity with all-in lending rates from local banks, the program avoids undercutting local institutions and inhibiting local market development, but on the other hand may not contribute to reducing the cost of capital for climate-related projects in target countries.

 Additionally, the program's dependence on donor support in the case that funds are reduced due to borrower defaults may make it less sustainable in the long run.
-This concern has not materialized to date as repaid loans have effectively been reallocated to finance new projects.
+This concern has not materialized to date as repaid loans have effectively been reallocated to finance new projects, meaning that the donor funds have been minimally used so far.
 In addition, the program is designed as a temporary solution to help SMEs access local currency financing until host countries strengthen their domestic capital markets.
 As the development of local markets takes time, the fund may be needed for several years to come.